Narmatha0703/Cozy-Green/README.md

 # Cozy-Green
-CozyGreen is a clean, minimalist plant shopping web app built with pure HTML &amp; CSS for nature lovers and design enthusiasts. 🌿
+CozyGreen is a clean, minimalist plant shopping web app built with pure HTML &amp;  Tailwind CSS for nature lovers and design enthusiasts. 🌿
  🌿 CozyGreen

-CozyGreen is a sleek and minimal plant shopping web app made with pure HTML & CSS.
+CozyGreen is a sleek and minimal plant shopping web app made with pure HTML & Tailwind CSS.
 It's green, it's clean, and it’s made for plant lovers who appreciate calm vibes and good design.

  ✨ Highlights